aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/textparagraph/_index.md

 ### getDefaultTabSize() {#getDefaultTabSize--}

+<b>@deprecated.</b> Please use the 'defaultTabSize' property instead.
 Gets and sets the default size for a tab character within this paragraph.

 ```javascript
 getDefaultTabSize() : number;